E-Biking Fun with the Lectric XP (Shallow Thoughts)

 Riding

 [Lectric XP ebike in an arroyo off the Window Rock Trail] The Lectric is a riot to ride.
 It's bouncy because of weight and the lack of suspension (the new model adds a front suspension fork), but between the big balloon tires and the power assist, you can bounce right over rocks and roots and snow and deep sand that would have stopped me for sure on a regular mountain bike.
-Plus there's that Turbo button that magically makes you feel like Lance Armstrong.
+Plus there's that Turbo button that magically makes you feel like Lance Armstrong when you turn up the power assist.

 The big surprise is how much the motor helps on technical trails.
 You know those steep rocky uphills where you just can't pedal smoothly enough to get over the rocks?
 No problem with the Lectric.
 Even if you enter in the wrong gear or the wrong power setting, you can always use the throttle to power up and over the obstacle.
 Assuming you remember in time, which does takes some practice.